 Bay maximum tobiano.
 Chocolate Dip, 2005, Picture by Amanda Geci.

 Chestnut tobiano.
 Catwalk Chaos, Picture by Amanda Geci.

 Sooty palomino tobiano as a foal and as an adult.
 Misty III, 2007 and 2014, Foal picture courtesy of Kendy Allen, Adult picture by Amanda Geci.

-Light chestnut tobiano.
+Light chestnut tobiano in summer coat and winter coat.
 Butterfly Kisses, Picture by Amanda Geci.